2017 Solar Eclipse And How It Will Affect Walt Disney World Parks And Attractions

 On Monday afternoon, the 2017 total solar eclipse is set to take place and it is going to affect schools, places of employment, sporting events, and even Walt Disney World.
 As it is still summer and a lot of people are on vacation, guests have been wondering what kind of things may take place in the parks in Orlando.
 Well, nothing celebratory is currently planned, but there will be some parks and attractions which will be affected.

-As reported by Live Science, there will be a Great American Eclipse on Monday, Aug.
+As reported by Live Science, there will be a great American eclipse on Monday, Aug.
 21, 2017, as the moon moves in front of the sun and blocks the rays from getting to Earth.
-Some areas will see a total eclipse while many others will see a partial eclipse, and again, that does include Walt Disney World in Orlando, Florida.
+Some areas will see a total eclipse, while many others will see a partial eclipse, and again, that does include Walt Disney World in Orlando, Florida.

 Orlando is expected to get around 88 percent coverage of the sun, and that will cause Disney to alter some hours and operation.
 Here are all the known changes and effects at Walt Disney World for the solar eclipse on Monday.